Affiliate links on Android Authority may earn us a commission. Learn more.

 Garmin Lily price and competition

-In the fitness world, there isn’t really a 1:1 Garmin Lily competitor.
-It’s really the only fitness-focused smartwatch that is this geared towards women.
-However, many other comparable unisex devices exist that offer similar or even more features than the Lily.
+In the fitness world, there isn’t a 1:1 Garmin Lily competitor.
+It’s really the only fitness-focused smartwatch that is this geared toward women.
+However, many other unisex devices offer similar or even more features than the Lily.

 Garmin Lily review: The verdict

-Garmin says the Lily is the “small and fashionable smartwatch women have been waiting for.”
-But is that really the case?
+At launch, Garmin said the Lily was the “small and fashionable smartwatch women have been waiting for.”
+But was that really the case?
 We have mixed feelings.

 On one hand, the Garmin Lily delivers on the important features.
 It’s a good overall fitness and health tracker, and the menstrual cycle and pregnancy tracking features are certainly useful for Garmin’s target demographic.
 Really, aside from the issues we have with the display and design, the Lily is an overall good (and basic) fitness tracker.